DeepTrial/Optic-Disc-Unet/README.md

 # Optic-Disc-Unet

-A modified Unet model with post-process for retina optic disc segmention.
+A modified Attention Unet model with post-process for retina optic disc segmention.

 The performance of our model on Messidor-dataset：